 Chinchilla Persians and Shaded Silver Persians are collectively known as "Silver Persians"

-For Show purposes with CFA in New South Wales they are now registered as either Black Tipped (Chinchilla) or Black Shaded, (Shaded Silver).
+For Show purposes in New South Wales they are now registered as either Black Tipped (Chinchilla) or Black Shaded, (Shaded Silver).
 If you are looking for a Pet this is not so important, it is a matter of choice whether you prefer a paler coated Chinchilla or a slightly darker Shaded Silver.
 Both are beautiful.

 It is not surprising that some people think a Chinchilla Cat is a Breed considering there are quite a few Cat Sites that refer to them as such but Chinchilla is just a colour of the Persian (or other) Breed.
 So it would be a Chinchilla Persian or Shaded Silver Persian for example.

 Silver Persians can also be registered as what is known as AOC (Any Other Colour) which is the result of introducing other colours.

 Usually this is done to improve type but it is not altogether desirable as an AOC will usually have poor eye colour that is more yellow/muddy brown than the correct green/bluegreen colour.
 The coat colour may also be affected causing much darker shading or patchy colour.
 It is easy to tell an AOC compared to a Shaded Silver by the usually poor eye colour and dark coat, even darker than a Shaded Silver.
 Chinchilla is very pale, looking almost like a white cat with a cobweb draped over it.
 Shaded Silver has a little more tipping than a Chinchilla so it appears slightly darker.
 The photo at the top of the page is of a Shaded Silver kitten.
 He has markings on his face.